 Making pasta salad is as easy as boiling water and chopping a few veggies.

 - Cook pasta according to package directions.
 While the pasta cooks, wash and chop the veggies.
 Combine the red onion and vinegar in a small bowl and set aside.
 Drain the pasta in a colander and rinse with cold water until no longer warm.

 - Combine the pasta, veggies, herbs, and dressing.
 Taste and season with salt and pepper.
 Refrigerate for at least one hour before serving.
 Add cheese and more herbs, if desired, and serve cool.

 - Gluten-Free - make this recipe gluten-free with your choice of pasta.
 If using store-bought dressing be sure to look for a gluten-free variety.

 - Beans - make this dish more filling by doubling the amount of chickpeas; also try kidney beans, black eyed peas, or white beans.

-- Oil-Free - use the oil-free dressing linked in the recipe to keep this dish oil-free; for a more classic olive-oil based version use any basic Italian vinaigrette you like.
-You can also simply replace the aquafaba in our oil-free version with olive oil, and adjust the seasonings to taste.
+- Oil-Free - use the Italian dressing linked in the recipe below to keep this dish oil-free; for a more classic olive-oil based version use any basic Italian vinaigrette you like.
+You can also simply replace the aquafaba in our oil-free dressing with olive oil, and adjust the seasonings to taste.